MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 A provider can configure more claims by using [optional claims for id_token](/entra/identity-platform/optional-claims).

 >[!NOTE]
 >Regardless of how the application is created, the provider needs to configure optional claims for each cloud environment.
-If a multitenant application is used for public Azure and Azure for US Government, each cloud environment requires a different application and application ID.
+If a multitenant application is used for global Azure and Azure for US Government, each cloud environment requires a different application and application ID.

 ##  Add an EAM to Entra ID